plbrault/CloudAlpha/docs/developer_guide.md

 A `Settings` class is a static class that contains updatable settings that are common to all service or manager instances of the same type.
 For example, the `Settings` class of the FTP manager defines the FTP server port.
 It inherits from the `cloudalpha.settings.Settings` abstract class, and implements a `set` method, which can be used to update the values of desired settings.

-Services and managers can use the `DataStore` singleton to store persistent key-value data.
+Services and managers can use the `DataStore` singleton to store persistent key-value data in the `datastore.db` SQLite database.
 For example, this is useful for storing access tokens for file storage accounts.

 ### Configurator